 - $3,000 for couples

 Of course, after marriage, the SSA views some of your spouse’s income and financial assets as your own.
 Examples may include your spouse’s current work earnings, SSDI payments, owned properties or vehicles, and other types of income.
 If your new spouse has a job that pays well, your combined resources may put you over the SSI benefits maximum eligibility limit.
+Your combined household income must be less than $1,350/month to qualify for SSI payments in 2022.

 Which Assets Are “Countable Resources” That May Affect Your SSI Eligibility?